-The undertaking of a geotechnical investigation was required for the Groblershoop township expansion project.
-The Geological Report (Annexure G) concluded that the study area is intermediately suitable for normal township expansion, with the study area being classified under geotechnical zones I(a), I(b), II(a), III(b), III(a), III(b).
-These geotechnical zones have intermediate development potential and the construction type thereof ranging from normal to modified normal.
+The undertaking of a geotechnical investigation was required for the Boegoeberg formalisation and expansion project.
+The Geological Report (Annexure G) concluded that the study area is intermediately suitable for normal township expansion, with the study area being classified under geotechnical zones I, II & III.
+These geotechnical zones have intermediate development potential and the construction type thereof is normal.
 No problems are expected in this regard.